better-modernized-combat/bmod-client/README.md

 Freelancer: Better Modernized Combat (BMOD) is a modification for Freelancer the 2003 space shooter by Chris Roberts.
 The core goal of the mod is to create a fun and compelling PvE experience for solo and group players in a multiplayer setting.
 This repository contains the modified client files, as well as the development environment and tools used by the team.

+If you just want to download and play the mod, check our the latest release for [the installer](https://github.com/better-modernized-combat/bmod-installer/releases/).

 ## Setup

 - Download and install [Visual Studio Code](https://code.visualstudio.com).